Autumn-Sehy/Multilabel-Classification-of-Flora-Fauna-in-Folklore/README.md

-*My write-up from 2023 is in the repository if you are curious for more results,but folktales were classifiable with high (85% and above) accuracy, while mammal features had a very low (10% ~ 20% accuracy)*
+*My write-up from 2023 is in the repository if you are curious for more results, but folktales using basic bigram features were classifiable with high (85% and above) accuracy, while mammal features had a very low (10% ~ 20% accuracy)*

 *Now the project is in annotation development stages.
 We are collecting better datasets, writing guidelines, and reading LOTS Of folklore.